-(i.)
-The endorsement on the MS. is "Free Masonry Feb: 1711", though the term "Free Masonry" was rarely applied to the operative art, even in England.
+- The endorsement on the MS. is "Free Masonry Feb: 1711", though the term "Free Masonry" was rarely applied to the operative art, even in England. - (ii.)

-(ii.)
 Whereas operative masonry, so far as the Mason Word was concerned, apparently recognized only two classes of masons, viz., either entered apprentices and fellowcrafts, or fellowcrafts and masters, this MS. distinguishes three classes, viz., entered apprentices, fellow craftsmen, and masters, each with its own secrets.
-It is the earliest-known MS. to make such a distinction.
+It is the earliest-known MS, to make such a distinction.
 The probability is that during the early part of the eighteenth century, before Grand Lodges were formed and firmly established, a trigradal system developed gradually and independently in different parts of the country, by a division of the original entered apprentice ceremony, to form what ultimately became the First and Second Degree ceremonies.
-Brother Lionel Vibert, in his Prestonian Lecture for 1925, discussed this development, which he suggested took place The reference in the Graham MS. of 1726 to being in London about 1725. "entered, passed and raised and conformed by 3 several Lodges" implies that three distinct ceremonies existed by 1726 in that district (probably the North of England) to which the Graham MS. belonged.
+Brother Lionel Vibert, in his Prestonian Lecture for 1925,2 discussed this development, which he suggested took place in London about 1725.
+The reference in the Graham MS. of 1726 to being "entered, passed and raised and conformed by 3 several Lodges" implies that three distinct ceremonies existed by 1726 in that district (probably the North of England) to which the Graham MS. belonged.
 It may quite well be that three distinct ceremonies existed there at an earlier date.
 Just as the surviving MSS. show considerable differences in the test questions and answers, and in the signs and words, so they indicate differences in the number of ceremonies.
-The Edinburgh Register House and Sloane MSS. refer to two ceremonies, the Trinity College, Dublin and Graham MSS. to three.
-Such differences are not astonishing, as no uniformity should be looked for before Grand Lodges were firmly established and capable of exercising a unifying influence.
+The Edinburgh Register House and Sloane MSS. refer to two ceremonies, the Trinity College, Dublin and Graham MSS, to three.
+Such differences are not astonishing, as no uniformity should be looked for before Grand Lodges were firmly established and capable of exercising a unifying influence. - (iii.)

-(iii.)
 The history of the document suggests the possibility that the MS. had a non-operative origin.
-The manuscript is contained in one of the volumes of collected papers of Sir Thomas Molyneux (1661-1733), a famous Dublin doctor and scientist, and, in the opinion of Dr. J. Gilbart Smyly, Librarian of Trinity College, Dublin, was quite possibly written by Molyneux.
-As the earliest reference to a Lodge of Freemasons in Ireland relates to Trinity College, Dublin, in 1688, it is conceivable that there was a Lodge in Dublin in 1711, although no reference to freemasonry in Ireland in the first two decades of the eighteenth century can be traced.
+The manuscript is contained in one of the volumes of collected papers of Sir Thomas Molyneux (1661-1733), a famous Dublin doctor and scientist, and, in the opinion of Dr. J. Gilbart Smyly, Librarian of Trinity College, Dublin,3 was quite possibly written by Molyneux.
+As the earliest reference to a Lodge of Freemasons in Ireland relates to Trinity College, Dublin, in 1688,4 it is conceivable that there was a Lodge in Dublin in 1711, although no reference to freemasonry in Ireland in the first two decades of the eighteenth century can be traced.
 If such a Lodge existed, Molyneux may well have belonged to it.

-I have seen only a photostat of the MS., but Dr. J. Gilbart Smyly, Librarian of Trinity College, Dublin, informs me that the endorsement is in the same hand and ink as the document itself, and that in his opinion there can be no doubt of the accuracy of the date.
-The Development of the Trigradel System.
+of the accuracy of the date.

+2 The Development of the Trigradel System.
 See also his paper, "The Second Degree: A Theory", A.Q.C., xxxix.

-Expressed in a letter written to me, 23rd November, 1937, in reply to certain questions.
+3 Expressed in a letter written to me, 23rd November, 1937, in reply to certain questions.

-questions.
-Lepper and Crossle, History of the Grand Lodge . . . of Ireland, 36.
+4 Lepper and Crossle, History of the Grand Lodge . . . of Ireland, 36.

 The late Bro.
 Chetwode Crawley discovered this reference to Irish masonry in a Trinity College, Dublin manuscript (T.C.D.
 MS. I, 5, 1), a Tripos [i.e., satirical speech] at the commencements of the University of Dublin, 11th July, 1688.
 He announced his discovery in his Introduction to Sadler's Masonic Reprints and Revelations.
 Dr. J. Gilbart Smyly informs me that it has been published in full by Dr. John Barrett in an Essay on the earlier part of the Life of Swift, and in Jonathan Swift, Works, edited by Sir W. Scott, vol. vi., pp. 226-60.

-Lepper and Crossle, 41.
+5 Lepper and Crossle, 41.